-As a monetary policy response to pursue structural reform, there is a view that, since an ultra low interest rate policy makes it easy to defer the problem, interest rates should be maintained at some high level in order not to give an incentive to postpone the problem.
-However, since structural reform urges inefficient firms to exit from the market, there is a dilemma that non-performing loans will increase during the process of structural reform, thereby worsening economic conditions, at least in the short run.
-Therefore, in promoting structural reform, monetary policy should, despite the above-mentioned problem of giving an incentive for forbearance, be pursued to realize effective monetary easing in order to mitigate pains accompanying structural reform.
+As a monetary policy response to pursue structural reform, there is a view that since an ultra-low interest rate policy makes it easy to defer the problem, interest rates should be maintained at some high level in order not to give an incentive to postpone the problem.
+However, since structural reform urges inefficient firms to exit from the market, there is the dilemma that nonperforming loans will increase during the process of structural reform, thereby worsening economic conditions, at least in the short run.
+Therefore, in promoting structural reform, monetary policy should, despite the above-mentioned problem of giving an incentive for forbearance, be pursued to realize effective monetary easing to mitigate the pain accompanying structural reform.